 Whatever the early settlers' reason was for staying, today's Julian exudes small-town charm and country friendliness.
-It's cute but not in a dressed-up-for-the-tourists kind of a way.
+Julian is one of those little towns that will charm your driver into pulling over and parking the car, just so you can walk around.
+It's cute but not in a dressed-up-for-the-tourists kind of way.

-If you want to go somewhere that has fancy resorts with swimming pools and spas and lots to do, Julian may not be the best place for you.
+There's just one caution: If you want to go somewhere that has fancy resorts with swimming pools and spas and lots to do, Julian may not be the best place for you.

-6 Things to Do In Julian, California
+6 Things to Do in Julian, California

-Or just walk around if you don't care so much exactly what you're seeing.
+- Take a Walking Tour: Pick up a map for a self-guided tour or simply just walk around if you don't care so much exactly what you're seeing.
 Don't worry about getting worn out or lost, though.
 Julian is a small place that's easy to explore on foot.

 Annual Events in Julian

 Late spring is time for Gold Rush Days when you can step back in time during historical encampments, reenactments, and demonstrations.